 The general purpose of community councils is to act as a voice for their local area.
-This will involve them articulating the views and concerns of local people in their area on a wide range of issues of public concern and make representations to their local authority, other public sector bodies and private agencies on matters within their sphere of interest.
+This will involve them articulating the views and concerns of local people in their area on a wide range of issues of public concern and make representations to Falkirk Council, other public sector bodies and private agencies on matters within their sphere of interest.

 It is essential that these views be demonstrated to be accurately representative of the community.
-Accordingly, the community council will have in place, in consultation with the local authority, recognised consultative mechanisms to validate their views and devise strategies to secure greater involvement by all sectors of the community.
+Accordingly, Falkirk Council will provide support to community councils to allow them to communicate effectively, validate their views and devise strategies to secure greater involvement by all sectors of the community.

 Community councils have a statutory right to be consulted on planning applications.
-Licensing matters and any other matters may also be jointly agreed between community councils, the local authority and other public sector and private agencies.
+Licensing matters and any other matters may also be jointly agreed between community councils, Falkirk Council and other public sector and private agencies.